viraj96/mbaytas.github.io/research/index.md

 human-computer interaction; interaction design

-motion capture; gestural interaction; gestures   and linguistics; research tools; machine learning; sound design for user interfaces; multi-platform software development support
+motion capture; gestural interaction; gestures and linguistics; motion capture applications for psychology and linguistics research; sound design for user interfaces; multi-platform software development

 *Currently I am particularly interested in experimenting with deep learning on motion capture and other time series data for enabling novel user interfaces.
 I welcome opportunities to learn about and collaborate on this topic.*